 British players looking forward to Grand Theft Auto 6 next year will likely need to prove their age before they can fully enjoy the game's online features.

-The latest domino to fall is Minecraft.
+A major sign of where things are heading comes from Minecraft.
 As YouTuber ibxtoycat revealed last week, Mojang has confirmed that UK players will need to verify their age starting in February just to access chat and other social features.
-The verification process, handled through third-party provider Yoti, is designed to comply with the Online Safety Act.
+The verification process, handled through third-party provider Yoti, is designed to comply with the UK's Online Safety Act.
 Players who skip it can still play, but their multiplayer experience becomes significantly limited.

 Self-declared birthdates no longer cut it.
 The regulations demand what Ofcom calls "highly effective age assurance," meaning government ID uploads, biometric facial scans, credit card verification, or third-party identity checks.